microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Create Offer.md

 ### Private vs Public Plans

-When creating an offer, you may want to offer a different pricing model for customers that are not yet publicly available.
+When creating an offer, you may want to offer different pricing models for customers that are not yet publicly available.
 The different options:

 - **[Private Plans](https://learn.microsoft.com/en-us/marketplace/private-plans):** A custom pricing plan for an offer for a specific Tenant or Subscription.